friends-of-wp/rfc-fwp-01-settings/README.md

-# RFC-FWP-01 - Plugin Configuration
+# RFC-FWP-01 - Plugin Settings

 The request for comments describes a configuration standard for WordPress plugins.